 You might be forgiven for thinking that since Java is now 26 years old and one of the most ubiquitous computer platforms on the planet, that all possible security vulnerabilities have been identified and fixed.
 However, if we look at the JDK, we find that it consists of over 3.7 million lines of code.
 (I got this number by running cloc on JDK 16).
 With so much code, it is literally impossible to categorically state that there are no vulnerabilities.
 Java isn’t insecure; it’s really powerful and complex.

-Firstly, here is a list of the highest-scoring CVSS in updates since April 2019.
+First, here is a list of the highest-scoring CVSS in updates since July 2017.
 This was when Oracle stopped providing free public updates to either JDK 8 or JDK 11.
 (Technically, free updates are still available for Oracle JDK 8 but only for personal or development use.
 Commercial use outside of approved Oracle applications or the Oracle Cloud requires the purchase of a Java SE Subscription).

-As you can see, recently, things have been relatively quiet with only medium-level vulnerabilities being addressed, but there have been some high and one critical.
+As you can see, recently, things have been relatively quiet more recently with only medium-level vulnerabilities being addressed, but there have been some high and a few critical over the years.

 I also looked at the total number of vulnerabilities addressed since January 2015 and broke it down by CVSS level: